Upper School Clubs

 Philadelphia Youth Film Festival (PHYFF)

-The staggering and disturbing fact that most of the GFS student do not read outside of school provokes the birth of this club.
+The staggering and disturbing fact that most of the GFS students do not read outside of school provokes the birth of this club.
 Our club’s purpose is to internalize the idea that “reading for fun is mandatory” and to provide a platform for literature enthusiasts to congregate.
 Our ultimate goal would be to promote spontaneous and leisure reading.
 In order to do that, we will strive to facilitate student-run and student-oriented discussions and activities regarding literature.
-Possible club activities involve: poetry reading, good ol’ discussions, board games (Bards Dispense Profanity), literary meme contest, etc.
+Also, snacks!

 The Upper School annual student yearbook.
 Students learn management and production skills, and work to produce a high quality product at the end of each year.